Ben Bailey: Cash Cab and other endeavors

 Bailey was the host and producer of the American version of Cash Cab, a TV game show played in a taxicab that Bailey drives around New York City, broadcast on the Discovery Channel and Bravo.
 He hosted the show for all of its 14 seasons, including its initial run from 2005 to 2012, as well as its return from 2017 to 2020.
 He also hosted the short-lived 2007 spin off Cash Cab After Dark.

 Bailey also appeared on the new Shovio.com's TalkBackTV.
 He narrated the Discovery Channel's series Smash Lab.
 From 2011 to 2012, he was the host of Who's Still Standing? on NBC; the show was not renewed for a second season due to high production costs.

 He has also appeared in ABC's The Knights of Prosperity, Hope & Faith, NBC's Law and Order SVU, and Fox's Mad TV, and has also appeared in Blue Bloods, 30 Rock, with a recurring role on One Life to Live.
 In 2019 he made a cameo appearance as himself in the seventh episode of the show Perpetual Grace, LTD where drives the cash cab.

 He has appeared on talk shows such as The Tonight Show, The Today Show, Oprah, Rachel Ray, Good Day New York, and numerous morning/radio shows nationwide.

 Bailey has had several film appearances, most notably in Bad Parents.
-He was also set to appear in Spider-Man 2012, but his scene was cut from the final film.
+He was also set to appear in The Amazing Spider-Man (2012), but his scene was cut from the final film.